awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 The Forget workflow is operated by a Amazon Step Function that uses AWS Lambda and AWS Fargate for computing and Amazon DynamoDB and Amazon SQS to handle state.

-When the workflow starts, a fleet of AWS Fargate tasks is instanciated to consume the Object Deletion Queue and start deleting content from the objects.
+When the workflow starts, a fleet of AWS Fargate tasks is instantiated to consume the Object Deletion Queue and start deleting content from the objects.
 When the Queue is empty, a Lambda sets the instances back to 0 in order to optimise cost.
 The number of Fargate tasks is configurable when deploying the solution.

 ![Architecture](images/stepfunctions_graph_deletion.png)